Should You Buy or Rent Property in Dubai?

 - 62 projects were completed

-- 410,000 leasing contracts were entered into for both residential and commercial properties
+- 410,000 leasing contracts were entered into for both residential and commercial properties for sale in Dubai

 Simply put, the figures above lend increased confidence to the real estate market and its potential to grow, even through challenging times.
-Also, developers have come up with easy payment plans, including post-handover payments, which suit both first-time buyers and investors planning to add to their rental yields.
+Also, real estate developers have come up with easy payment plans, including post-handover payments, which suit both first-time buyers and investors planning to add to their rental yields.

 If you keep these factors in mind, making the decision to rent or buy becomes a little less complicated; and gives you a starting point from which to choose the option that works best for you and your wallet.